PalaciosCaroline/typescript-table/README.md

 ## Sponsor the project
-If you find this package useful or if you want to do a kind and generous act, you can ❤️  [sponsoring my work](https://github.com/sponsors/palacioscaroline) sponsoring my work .
+If you find this package useful or if you want to do a kind and generous act, you can ❤️  [sponsoring my work](https://github.com/sponsors/palacioscaroline) .
 Your sponsorship will help me dedicate more time to maintaining the project and will encourage me to create new projects and continue my studies.
 If you're a company using typescript-table in a commercial project, you can also hire my services.

 ## Hiring the author
 If you want to hire my services, don’t hesitate to drop me a line at the email address listed in my GitHub profile.